kesla/design-challenges/project-2/thoughts.md

 * I've started to look at symbols.
 And I like it so far.
 Seem very simple and you can create a piece of functionality in isolation from everything else which seem to be handy.
 * I spent some time w getting the status bar working, I adapted the iphone 6 version to my iphone 6 plus artboard.
 Very simple once I figured out that that was the best approach.
 I got help from Unn on how to do this at all, so that was also pretty nice.
 Would be convenient to have a custom preset that has this ready for you.
 Wonder if that's possible?

+* I just thought about photoshop.
+And how completely different Sketch is to photoshop.
+It just feels weird that I spent so much time on photoshop over the years when this is around.
+* I'm really annoyed about the default styling for rectangles.
+Why a border?
+Argh.
+Maybe I can define that somehow?
+Idk.
+* Gradients are hard.
+Really hard.
+So easily look hard and weird.
+* I added a background.
+Nothing special.
+Was fun to play around with craft and click a few times until I got an image that I felt make sense.
+Got confused first on how to add it but I think I've got it now.